Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

     - Predictive projectiles are not accurate when targeting fast-moving targets, such as dragons, because angular momentum is not taken into account as of now and NPC targets accelerate erratically.
 Consider switching to homing projectiles instead.
     - Certain enemies are difficult to hit, such as mudcrabs, because ~~they are the strongest beings in Tamriel~~ some of their model's targetable nodes protrude from their collision capsule and do not collide with projectiles.
     - Beam projectiles, such as Lightning Bolt, fail to hit targets at times, especially when fired along sloped terrain or pitched upward or downward too much.
+- Spellcasting for companion players:
+	- Not every spell will work properly for companion players as they do for player 1.
+Example: ```Raise Zombie``` glitches out upon re-animating the targeted corpse.
+	- Some spells only apply effects if the target or caster is player 1.
+Example: ```Vigilant's weapon art powers```.
 - Staff usage for companion players:
     - No animations when casting.
     - Enchantment charging not implemented.